 Know what having “good fruit” actually means-

 We all know the fruit of a person’s life matters because Jesus said it matters (Matthew 7:16).
 However, having a life that consists of good fruit is about more than looking good or even doing good deeds.
-“Good fruit” like church attendance, taking on leadership roles in church or even leading people to Jesus is really only good if those things are accompanied by by true holiness, virtue and love for one’s enemies (Matthew 5:43, Galatians 5:22-23, Ephesians 5:3).
+“Good fruit” like church attendance, taking on leadership roles in church or even leading people to Jesus is really only good if those things are accompanied by by true holiness, honesty, virtue and love for one’s enemies (Matthew 5:43, Galatians 5:22-23, Ephesians 5:3).
 This means doing the right things with the wrong heart will not result in reward.
 In order to get this vital issue right we must be vigilant about examining our motives.
 We must ask ourselves: am I doing what I’m doing so others will think well of me?
 Do I do things for people to help them or gain influence?
 Do I love everyone or just people who love me back?
 If we get the answers to any of these questions wrong we need to ask God to change our hearts until He does.

 Deal with your spiritual junk–